pywirrarika/naki/README.md

 ## How to cite

-If you found this information usfull for your academic research please acknowledge its use with a citation:
+If you found this information usefull for your academic research please acknowledge its use with a citation:

 Mager, M., Gutierrez.
 X., Sierra, G., and Meza, I. (2018, August).  *Challenges of language technologies for the Americas indigenous languages*.
 In Proceedings of the 27th international conference on Computational linguistics.
 Association for Computational Linguistics.